2014–15 North American winter: February 20–22 winter storm

+February 25–26 winter storm

-The second winter storm focused on the South and Southeast on February 25–26.
+The third winter storm focused on the South and Southeast on February 25–26.
 A stationary front coalesced into an area of low pressure in the center of Louisiana, and moved to the east.
 Originally composed of all rain, snow began to break out on the northern side of the winter storm due to cold air beginning to penetrate into the Deep South.
 It consisted of wet snow, which would cause numerous power outages.
 Heavy snowbands also began to set up, which was the result of heavy accumulations ranging from 6–12 in in eastern North Carolina.
 The winter storm also produced a small but potent line of thunderstorms in the Florida Peninsula, as such a tornado watch was issued.
 The system began to accelerate somewhat as it began to emerge off the Southeast coast early on February 26, as snow continued to fall into the southern parts of the Mid-Atlantic.
+It brought an additional 3 in to 8 in of snow to much of North Carolina.

+On February 24, in advance of the storm, governor Nathan Deal of Georgia, declared a state of emergency, and announced that all government offices would close the following day at noon.
+The Georgia Department of Transportation released a statement saying that they would mobilize 13 trucks to apply brine to major highways in the vicinity expected to get snow at midnight.
+Also, the State Patrol announced that they would deploy 174 state troopers to rapidly response to accidents.
+Major power outages were reported across the state, primarily in the central parts, totaling around 230,000, primarily due to branches and power line being weighed down after snow transitioned to sleet and rain.
+In addition, state troopers helped residents stuck on treacherous roads.
+In Raleigh, crews responded to around 60 accidents.
+A very uncommon occurrence, the snow in the southern reaches of the United States was considered extremely rare, mainly due in part of how heavy the total accumulations were; in some areas it was their heaviest snowstorm on record, with accumulations over 1 ft.
+In total 6 people died as a result of the storm.